 “Times and conditions change so rapidly that we must keep our aim constantly focused on the future,” Walt Disney once famously said.
 This quote perfectly encapsulates the transformation that has been shaking retail to the core for the last decade.

-The retail industry has been thrown into an era of disruption due to new enabling technology which has changed the needs of customers and increased the complexity with which they acquire products.
-As a result, retailers worldwide are challenged to transform their businesses by improving operational efficiencies and engaging with customers in new and exciting ways, while creating new business models with sustainable revenue streams.
+The retail industry has been thrown into an era of disruption due to new enabling technology, which has changed the expectations of customers and increased the complexity with which they acquire products.
+As a result, retailers worldwide are transforming their businesses by improving operational efficiencies and engaging with customers in new and exciting ways, while creating new business models and sustainable revenue streams.
 E-commerce and social media have empowered customers, changing their dynamic with brands and retailers.

 It’s the natural selection of retail, and the options are clear: adapt to today’s shopping environment or cease to exist.
-As a result, some of the largest US retailers, such as Sports Authority, Circuit City and Toys R Us, are now a distant memory.
+As a result, some of the largest US retailers are now a distant memory.
 Meanwhile, companies like Amazon and Walmart have grown into industry-leading giants.

-With all the technological change going on, it’s easy to think that executives may be focused on the nuts and bolts around operational execution and efficiency.
+With all the transformational change the industry is experiencing, it’s easy to think that retail executives may be focused on the nuts and bolts around operational execution and efficiency.
 These are critical to running a retail business.
 But in my conversations with executives, there is always a common thread: customer experience.
-After all, if you don’t have something customers want, it really doesn’t matter how well you execute.
+Providing an exceptional customer experience is the essential element that everything else rests on.

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 Along with an increase in digital transformation initiatives, retail executives expect to increase their company’s spending on store automation technology in the next two years.
 More than half (51%) expect their spending to increase significantly (more than 10%), while 44% expect a more modest increase on their spending.

 3. Technology Winners are Clear in Customer Experience and Operational Efficiency—For Now